ndhung1104/auction-website/codex_tasks.md

 - [x] Implement the shared layout (Navbar/Footer) and load categories into the Navbar.
 - [x] Build `ProductListPage` with pagination and sorting hooked to the API.

-## Week 3 – Complete View & Homepage
+## Week 3 â€“ Complete View & Homepage
 ### DBA
 - [x] Write optimized queries for homepage sections (top price, ending soon, most bidded) and add supporting indexes.
 ### Backend